MicrosoftDocs/SupportArticles-docs/SharePoint/OneDrive/sync/troubleshoot-sync-issues.md

 - If yes, we're glad that your issue is resolved.
 - If no, see [Repair OneDrive for Business or Office installation](#repair-onedrive-for-business-or-office-installation).

-### Uninstall and reinstall OneDrive for Business or Office
+### Uninstall and reinstall OneDrive for Business

-The steps to uninstall and reinstall either OneDrive for Business or Office depend on whether you installed the applications through a setup program (MSI), or through Click-to-run.
+The steps to uninstall and reinstall either OneDrive for Business depend on whether you installed the applications through a setup program (MSI), or through Office Click-to-run.
 Read this article to learn how to tell [how Office or the OneDrive for Business sync app was installed](https://support.microsoft.com/office/update-the-onedrive-for-work-or-school-sync-app-49771c73-e7ad-4d26-bff1-50bb12a83817).

-If you installed Office through Click-to-run, do the following:
+If you installed OneDrive for Business sync through Office Click-to-run, do the following:

 - To uninstall Office, [follow these steps](https://support.microsoft.com/office/uninstall-office-from-a-pc-9dd49b83-264a-477a-8fcc-2fdf5dbf61d8).
 - To reinstall Office, [follow these steps](https://support.microsoft.com/office/download-and-install-or-reinstall-microsoft-365-or-office-2019-on-a-pc-or-mac-4414eaaf-0478-48be-9c42-23adc4716658).

-If you installed Office applications through a setup program (MSI), do the following:

-- To uninstall Office from the Control Panel, [follow these steps](https://support.microsoft.com/office/uninstall-office-from-a-pc-9dd49b83-264a-477a-8fcc-2fdf5dbf61d8).
-- To reinstall Office, contact your organization's administrator for installation media.

 If you installed the OneDrive for Business sync app through a setup program (MSI), do the following:

-- To uninstall the sync app from the Control Panel, [follow these steps](https://support.microsoft.com/office/uninstall-office-from-a-pc-9dd49b83-264a-477a-8fcc-2fdf5dbf61d8).
+- To uninstall the sync app from the Control Panel, [follow these steps](https://support.microsoft.com/office/f32a17ce-3336-40fe-9c38-6efb09f944b0).
-- To reinstall the sync app, [follow these steps](https://support.microsoft.com/office/install-the-previous-onedrive-sync-client-with-office-and-sharepoint-37b3dddd-30af-4294-aba8-c290cea01b5d).
+- To reinstall the sync app, [download and install OneDrive](https://www.microsoft.com/en-us/microsoft-365/onedrive/download).

 Did this solve your problem?